 Visitors can register for a tour at 1pm or 2:30pm.
 Tours are one hour.
 Maximum capacity for each tour is 25 people.
-Registration is required; registration will open on October 6.
+Registration is required.

 Cornell Tech is a revolutionary model for graduate education that fuses technology with business and creative thinking.
 Cornell Tech brings together like-minded faculty, business leaders, tech entrepreneurs and students in a catalytic environment to produce visionary ideas grounded in significant needs that will reinvent the way we live.